Czaki/PartSeg_bioimageio/tutorials/train_model.md

 # How to improve data labeling using deep learn on PartSeg output

-This tutorial will discuss possibilities for creating a deep learning model based on (semi)automatic segmentation methods' output.
+This tutorial discusses how to train a new deep learning model based on (semi)automatic segmentation methods' output.

 PartSeg provides several (semi)automatic segmentation methods (see Fig....).
-They can do segmentation on an input dataset but work the best with human help.
-For example some parameters may need to be specified like "tu parametry" for "tu method name".
-Also a single method may not be appropriate for the whole dataset.
-In this tutorial we present how to the output from previous segmentations done with PartSeg can be used to train a deep learning model that can be then added to PartSeg and used in a fully automated manner
+They can be used to do segmentation on an input dataset but to achieve best results require human supervision.
+For example "tu method name" requires providing values for some parameters like "tu parametry".
+Also a single method may not be appropriate for the whole dataset and the human user needs to decide on combination of methods and division of the input data.
+In this tutorial we present how to use the output from previous segmentations done with PartSeg to train a deep learning model.
+Such model can then be added to PartSeg and used in a fully automated manner, i.e., to perform automatic segmentation of similar datasets without human supervision.

 ![](images/marked_methods.png)